Behavioural pseudometrics for continuous-time diffusions: Defining a pseudometric through functionals

 \subsection{When restricted to continuous pseudometrics}

-As noted in Remark \ref{rem:subtlety}, in order to define a sequence of pseudometrics, we first need to make sure that we can indeed apply $\cF_c$ iteratively: given $m \in \cP$, there is no reason a priori for $\cF_c(m)$ to also be in the lattice $\cP$, i.e. to be lower semi-continuous.
+As noted in Remark \ref{rem:subtlety}, in order to define a sequence of pseudometrics, we first need to make sure that we can indeed apply $\cF_c$ iteratively: given $m \in \cP$, $\cF_c(m)$ is not necessarily in $\cP$, i.e. to be lower semi-continuous.
 However, we will show in Lemma \ref{lemma:Fc-cont-is-cont} that if we restrict to continuous pseudometrics, then we can iteratively apply our functional.